COUNCIL BLUFFS, Iowa (Court TV) — Two months after a jury found him guilty of second-degree murder, Ivan Brammer was sentenced 65 years in prison.

 Brammer was initially charged with tampering with a corpse and theft of the $1,500, but prosecutors upgraded charges after getting a second opinion on the cause and manner of Gowan’s death.
 Dr. Baden, a doctor in New York, consulted on the case and offered his opinion that Gowan’s cause of death was traumatic asphyxia due to neck compression, and the manner of death was homicide.

-After the jury found Brammer guilty, the judge said sentencing would be scheduled for a date in approximately six to eight weeks.
+After the jury found Brammer guilty, the judge scheduled sentencing for January.

 In a statement following the verdict, Pottowattamie County Attorney Matt Wilber said, “I’m very grateful for all of the work put in by the entire prosecution and law enforcement team on this case.
 This was a challenging prosecution which, frankly, wouldn’t have happened without the strong advocacy by Ilene’s family.
 They were a pleasure to work with and I am so glad I was able to help them get some measure of justice.”